Finance Definition Contract

-Clause 3.1 of the standard Contract Terms details the finance definition “This contract is conditional on the buyer obtaining approval of a loan for the finance amount from the financer by the finance date on terms satisfactory to the buyer.
-The buyer must take all reasonable steps to obtain approval”.
+Clause 3.1 details the finance definition “This contract is conditional on the buyer obtaining approval of a loan for the finance amount from the financier by the finance date on terms satisfactory to the buyer.
+The buyer must take all reasonable steps to obtain approval”

-Overall the finance definition in your Contract is a mechanism and safeguard to protect your interest as the Buyer of a property, and there is a big difference between pre-approval of finance and unconditional finance.
+Overall the finance definition in your Contract is a mechanism and safe guard to protect your interest as the Buyer of a property, and there is a big difference between pre-approval of finance and unconditional finance.
 Never have a contract prepared without the finance condition being completed unless you are sure you have the cash required to complete the purchase.
-Contact our conveyancing team today to assist with your purchase.

 If you require advice on your Contract, contact our conveyancing team today.

 The content published in this Blog is in the form of academic papers and the opinions expressed herein are generalised.
 The information provided is for educational purposes, not specific legal advice.

 The application of any principles referred to can alter from case to case and accordingly you should seek independent legal advice in respect of your individual circumstances.